WHERE DO YOU GO TO CONNECT WITH YOUR MOST AUTHENTIC SELF?

 But when Brené Brown’s work inspired me to find a therapist last fall to continue working through my issues, one of the first exercises we did together was a clarification of values from Brené’s The Daring Way curriculum.
 I later signed up for The Daring Way group class and have been building on my core values, making changes to re-align my life to them (capsule wardrobe anyone?) and I’m so happy to feel authentically me again.

 It’s still hard some days.
-I can’t take my lunch break on the beach and pretend to be thousands of miles away from my shame triggers, the things that cause me to fear I’m not enough.
-But I am developing some rituals to more easily connect with my values every day (Headspace app being one of them) and I encourage you to do the same (more to come on this).
+I can’t take my lunch break on the beach and pretend to be oceans away from my shame triggers, the things that cause me to fear I’m not enough.
+But I am developing some rituals to more easily connect with my values every day (like prayer and quiet time alone) and I encourage you to do the same.

 TAKE THE VALUES CLARIFICATION EXERCISE